-David Shrigley presents Exhibition of Giant Inflatable Swan-things this autumn in Sweden.
-The installation will be created exclusively for Spiritmuseum as part of the Absolut Art Collection.
-The works look to expand upon David’s signature style, made up of pen and ink drawings with handwritten slogans.
+David Shrigley presents Exhibition of Giant Inflatable Swan-things this autumn in Sweden in an installation created exclusively for Spiritmuseum.
+The works look to expand upon David’s signature style, bringing them into a three-dimensional space.

 The Absolut Art Collection was initiated by Andy Warhol in 1986 and is a unique cultural document permanently housed at Spritmuseum, consisting of more than 850 artworks by 550 artists from around the world.